In all categories: Submit article URLs or attach PDFs of articles (no larger than 20 mg).

 THE SPJ HAWAII CHAPTER RESERVES THE RIGHT TO DISQUALIFY ANY ENTRY THAT FAILS TO CONFORM TO RULES.
 ENTRY FEES WILL NOT BE REFUNDED.
 ENTRIES WILL NOT BE RETURNED.

-- Go to www.betterbnc.com and click on Newspapers and Journalists Log in Here under "Are you a contestant?"
+- Go to www.betterbnc.com and click on Contestant Log in"

-Look in the drop down box for your News Organization or name.
+Look in Select Media Organization box for your News Organization or name.
 (Not there?
-Contact Stirling Morita at email@example.com or 529-4755.)
+Contact Stirling Morita at firstname.lastname@example.org or 347-0388.)

 Click on your organization or name and type bnc under password.
-(You will be asked to provide your own password after logging in.)
+(Contest managers will be asked to provide your own password.
+If you have forgotten your contest manager password, email email@example.com and we'll find it for you.)

-In the Title field, enter headline of the story.
+Enter the headline or title of the story.
 It should match the headline on the PDF of the article, or the headline from the digital story link.

-- Attach a PDF, click on Browse and find your file (no more than 20 megabytes in size).
+- Click on Browse and find your .PDF file (no more than 20 megabytes in size).

-- Put in names of up to five people to be credited.
+- Put in comments, if any, and the names of up to five people to be credited.

-There will be tools for contest managers to organize multiple entries from one company.
+There are tools for contest managers to organize multiple entries from one company.

-First-place awards will be given, with merit awards for up to two finalists.
+First, second and third places will be awarded.
 Awards may be withheld if judges decide no entry merits recognition.
 Decisions of the judges are final.

 Q: If original clips are unavailable, can I submit a computer printout of my entry?